Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 6. Many doctors who do not highlight that they can speak English may have conversational English skills and can understand you if you speak slowly and clearly.
 Aiding your conversation with facial expressions, hand gestures, and writing during the explanation can go a long way to help you.

-7. It’s good to learn some health-related Japanese terms, especially for some common medical conditions.
+7. Learning some health-related Japanese terms is good, especially for some common medical conditions.

 8. While you are hospitalized, please explain to the hospital if you have any food restrictions and cannot eat certain items.